pprosser-redhat/3ScaleDemo/Readme.md

     click on realm settings and change "Require SSL" to none - this is highly not recommended, and is for a demo only

 If you want to show the dev portal then manually add the pages required

+Account not approved error message from sso, need to make sure the emailed_verified etc is added as a mapping to the client.

+if zync isn't syncing client id's might need to generate a new client for zync to use